Peyman-HK/Stabilized-HiDe-MK/README.md

 The simulation datasets were also written in R programming language for both classification and regression problems, reproducible by Gen_CLS_LRS.R and Gen_Reg_LRS.R.

+The KnockoffScreen method was first proposed in Nature communications journal at: https://www.nature.com/articles/s41467-021-22889-4

+Any question, please feel free to ask at: peymanhk@stanford.edu